DeutscheModelUnitedNations/munify-chase/README.md

-# MUNify
+# MUNify CHASE

-MUNify is a collection of tools to organize and run a [model united nations](https://en.wikipedia.org/wiki/Model_United_Nations) conference.
-It aims to simplify aspects like participant management, document organization, commitee sessions (including speakers lists, voting and attendance tracking) and communication at the conference.
+> CHASE stands for *CHAiring SoftwarE*

+MUNify CHASE is a Software to managing Debates of Model United Nations Conferences with tools like speakers lists, digital voting and resolution editing.
+It is part of the MUNify Project, which aims to provide a comprehensive Software Suite for Model United Nations Conferences.
+MUNify is an Open Source Project by the german non-profit organization [Deutsche Model United Nations (DMUN) e.V.](https://dmun.de).

 ![munify](./screenshots/chase_landing_page.png)
 *(Landing page of the CHASE software component)*

 The project is still under development.
 It is currently not recommended to use it for a conference.
 If you are interested in using it, please contact us via the discussion section of this repository.

-The project has been initiated by members of [DMUN](https://de.wikipedia.org/wiki/Deutsche_Model_United_Nations).

-It is composed of multiple software components which can be found in their separate directories inside this monorepo.

-## Components

-See the existing components and their directory below

-- [CHASE (CHAiring SoftwarE)](./chase) -> A tool to manage the speakers list, voting and attendance tracking in commitees.
-It also supports messaging and resolution editing/sharing.

-### Planned Components

-- A participant management system/database
-- A renewal of the DMUN conferences Websites ([mun-sh.de](https://mun-sh.de), [munbw.de](https://munbw.de) and [munbb.de](https://mun-bb.de))
-- An inventory management system for conference materials
+We are happy to recieve feedback, contributions and donations.
+Please see below for more information.

 ### Internal Tools

-- [todo-sync](./todo-sync) -> A tool to sync #todo comments from the code to [this static website](https://deutschemodelunitednations.github.io/munify/)
+- [todo-sync](./todo-sync) -> A tool to sync #todo comments from the code to [this static website](https://deutschemodelunitednations.github.io/munify-chase/)

 ## Develop Locally